Customer Feedback Management: Definition, Importance, Steps

 5 mins read

-Throughout product management, customer feedback plays a key role in determining the action items in the backlog.
-Here are the crucial reasons why you need to have a robust customer feedback management system in place:
+Customer feedback plays a key role in determining the action items in the backlog throughout product management.
+Here are the crucial reasons you need to have a robust customer feedback management system in place:

 Customer feedback channels are mediums through which companies collect feedback from their customers.
 The most effective ones, in terms of the quality and usefulness of feedback collected, are:

-1. Customer interviews: This channel is simultaneously the most effective and expensive in terms of time and effort.
+This channel is simultaneously the most effective but also expensive in terms of time and effort.
 You can directly hear from your customers and ask them in-depth questions.

-3. Live chat: Collecting feedback from your customers live is a bit difficult as it depends on their availability and the size of your customer success team but it is almost as good as customer interviews.
+Collecting feedback from your customers live is a bit difficult as it depends on their availability and the size of your customer success team, but it is almost as good as customer interviews.

-4. NPS/CES/CSAT scores: These scores are easy to collect and interpret.
-Furthermore, your customers are more likely to give their feedback via these scores as they take a few seconds to complete.
+These scores are easy to collect and interpret.
+Furthermore, your customers are more likely to give feedback via these scores as they take a few seconds to complete.

-5. Third-party review platforms: There are various software review websites such as Capterra, G2, etc., which can be a good place to learn about your audience.
+There are various software review websites, such as Capterra, G2, etc., which can be a good place to learn about your audience.

 Customer feedback management platforms get feedback from the above sources and organize them in one place.
 This is the first step in the customer feedback management process which is explained in the next section.